samgutentag/samgutentag.github.io/index.markdown

 ## Gutentag, World!

 Hi, I'm Sam Gutentag.
-I am the Developer Relations Lead at [Helium Foundation][helium-foundation-website], a Tinkerer, a Data Enthusiast, a decent Home Chef, a Husband and a Father living and working in the San Francisco Bay Area.
+I am the Developer Relations Lead at the [Helium Foundation][helium-foundation-website], a Tinkerer, a Data Enthusiast, a decent Home Chef, a Husband and a Father.

 <!-- Born and raised in Columbus, Ohio I am a 2013 graduate of The Ohio State University with a Bachelor
 of Arts in Computer Information Systems, Animation and Game Development. -->